Paneer Butter Masala Recipe – No onion, no garlic version.

 Do check out an easy version of 15 mins Paneer Butter Masala that’s made using Pressure Cooker that does not require any supervision at all.

-Paneer Butter Masala Recipe – No onion no garlic version follows:
+Paneer Butter Masala – No onion no garlic version below:

 - Paneer - 250 gms